10 Things To Do In DC This Holiday Season

 5. Skate Amongst Sculptures

-The 2018-2019 ice-skating season at this prime spot along the National Mall begins November 18 and continues through March 11, 2018, weather permitting.
+The 2018-2019 ice-skating season at this prime spot along the National Mall begins mid-November through early March, weather permitting.
 Experience ice-skating in the Sculpture Garden while surrounded by large-scale sculptures by contemporary artists.
 The Gallery and Sculpture Garden are closed on December 25 and January 1.
 Please note the ice rink will be closed when it rains or when the temperature dips below 20°F, so call (202) 216-9397 for info when the forecast looks gloomy or extra-cold.
 During evening ice-skating hours, when the National Gallery of Art and surrounding Sculpture Garden are closed, access to the rink is restricted to the Constitution Ave. and Madison Dr. entrances at 9th Street.

 6. Kennedy Style Holiday Cheer